What Is GamingSearch Virus?

 - Guide 1: How to Remove GamingSearch from Windows.

-- Guide 2: Get rid of GamingSearch from Mac OS X.
+- Guide 2: Get rid of GamingSearch on Mac OS X.

-- Guide 3: Remove GamingSearch from Google Chrome.
+- Guide 3: Remove GamingSearch in Google Chrome.

 - Guide 4: Erase GamingSearch from Mozilla Firefox.